 In economics, Production is a process of transforming tangible and intangible inputs into goods or services.
 Raw materials, land, labour and capital are the tangible inputs, whereas ideas, information and knowledge are the intangible inputs.

 Demand forecasting can be effective if the predicted demand is equal to the actual demand.
 The effectiveness of demand forecasting depends on the selection of an appropriate forecasting technique.
+Each technique serves a specific purpose; thus an organisation should be careful while selecting a forecasting technique for a particular problem.

 Demand forecasting is a process of predicting the demand for an organisation’s products or services in a specified time period in the future.
 Methods of demand forecasting are broadly categorised into two types.